Christopher Worrell (politician): Early life and education

 Worrell grew up with his brother, Brian Worrell, on Hewins Street in Dorchester.
 His parents had moved to Boston from the Caribbean, hailing from Jamaica and Barbados.
 In his youth, he participated in METCO, a voluntary school desegregation program in Boston.
 He then attended and graduated from Bunker Hill Community College in Charlestown.

 Worrell is the brother of Brian Worrell, a member of the Boston City Council.

 Political career

 In September 2022, Worrell won the Democratic Party primary election.
 The Boston Globe endorsed Worrell for the state house election.

-Worrell (left) with his brother Christopher (right) in 2023.
+Worrell (left) with his brother Brian (right) in 2023.
 Boston Housing Authority Administrator Kenzie Bok is visible behind them.

 On March 18, 2023, he and his brother Brian (who is a member of the Boston City Council) opened an office together at 5 Erie Street in Dorchester to provide community support.
 The office's opening ceremony was attended by several local politicians.

 Worrell and his brother have supported a bill to reform Boston's liquor license system.